elrichardeau/Darkly-CTF-/HTTP_header_spoofing/Ressources/README.md

 # SOLUTIONS

-1. Sanitize and validate HTTP headers

-2. Rely on strong authentication mechanisms (session tokens, API keys, OAuth) rather than HTTP headers
+1. Rely on strong authentication mechanisms (session tokens, API keys, OAuth) rather than HTTP headers

-3. Use a WAF (web application firewall) since they can inspect and block incoming requests that contain malicious or malformed HTTP headers
+2. Use a WAF (web application firewall) since they can inspect and block incoming requests that contain malicious or malformed HTTP headers